Applying to the Program

 Q. What is the deadline for submitting an application?

-The deadline for submitting your complete application is January 17, 2020, at 4 p.m.
-Pacific time.
+The deadline for submitting your complete application is to be determined.
 All materials must be submitted and/or fully completed no later than this due date, including letters of recommendation from your professors.
 Applications are not reviewed until after the application due date.

 Q. When and how will I be notified that I have been accepted into the program?

 Applicants may be notified by email as early as February 3, 2022.
 All applicants will have been notified by email by the end of April.

 The start and end dates are flexible and different for every participant according to their schools’ schedules.
 However, interns are encouraged to arrive within two weeks of each other.
 Most interns arrive mid-June and stay for 10 weeks, depending on their availability and that of their advisor.
 In all cases, internships must begin no later than the first week in July.

 Q. What is the duration of the program?

 The internship is a 10-week program.
 The maximum length of participation is 10 weeks.
 A shorter internship length may be allowed depending on individual circumstances.
 In all cases, the period of participation must be continuous consecutive weeks only - interns may not take vacation during their 10-week long internship program.